Scalar, vector and tensor fields on $dS_3$ with arbitrary sources: harmonic analysis and antipodal maps: Tensor harmonics

 For $n=0$, this vector formulation allows to have a well-defined inner product for $\ell\ge2$.
-For $n=-1$, the tensor inner product is well-defined for B parity vectors but not for E parity vectors.
-This is because $\xi^{(E,d)-1\ell' m'} $ corresponds to the $n=-1$ E parity transverse vector harmonics.
+For $n=-1$, the vector inner product \eqref{xixiKGprod} is well-defined for B parity vectors but not for E parity vectors.
+This is because $\xi^{(E,d)-1\ell' m'} $ corresponds to the $n=-1$ E parity transverse vector harmonics (see Eq.\eqref{TransverseVectLongVect1}).
 Hence, one must use the scalar $\psi^{E(c)-1\ell m}_\xi = \cosh\tau\, n^a\xi^{(E,c)-1\ell m}_a$ which has the following normalization under the scalar KG inner product

 For $\ell=0,1$ harmonics, the SDT tensors $T^{(D,p)01 m}=T^{(V,E,p)11m}$ with $\vert m\vert\le1$ and $T^{(E,p)-1\ell m}=T^{(S,p)1\ell m}$ with $\ell=0,1$ and $\vert m\vert\le\ell$ admit a well-defined tensor inner products with, respectively, $T^{(V,E,q)11m}$ and $T^{(S,p)1\ell m}$; see Eqs. \eqref{TensKGScal}-\eqref{TensKGVect}.
 Equivalently, the vectors $\xi^{(D,p)01m}$ admit a well-defined vector KG inner product with the vector harmonics $V^{(D,q)01m}$ for $D=E,B$, and $\vert m\vert\le1$ and the scalars $\psi^{E(p)-1\ell m}_\xi$ admits a well-defined scalar KG inner product with $\psi^{(q)}_{-1\ell m}$ for $\ell=0,1$ and $\vert m\vert\le\ell$.